mdsol/farscape/WRITING_PLUGINS.md

 Possible keys are: `:Agent`, `:HttpClient`, `:SafeRepresentorAgent`, `:RepresentorAgent`, and `:TransitionAgent`

 #### default_state
-When registered, is this :enabled or :disabled by default
+When registered, is this :enabled or :disabled by default it is :enabled

 ### Example
 ```ruby